We're a highly energised group managing a vibrant Environment Centre and many innovative projects. "Environmental

 We run festivals and projects, such as the annual Heritage Harvest Festival and the Open Orchard project, and provide information on how to live sustainably.

-We have an impressive array of other projects and initiatives have been able to develop .
-These include their Seed savers network, Southland wide adult and childrens education and are establishing Heritage Orcahrd parks throughout Southland.
-Our latest ins the Longwood Loop a re-localising project for resilience economic benefit of isolated rural areas.
+We have an impressive array of other projects and initiatives, including Southland Seed Savers Network, Southland-wide adults and children's education and the establishment of Heritage Orchard parks throughout Southland.
+Our latest project, the Longwood Loop (a re-localising project for resilience and rural economic development) has just been launched.

 The South Coast Environment Society (SCES) was formed in 1996 to operate the newly established Riverton Environment Centre in Southland.
-The Centre provides a base for and support the three pre-existing groups, Riverton Estuary Care, Riverton Organic Gardeners, and Riverton Organic Food Co-op.
+The Centre provides a base for and supports the three pre-existing groups, Riverton Estuary Care, Riverton Organic Gardeners, and Riverton Organic Food Co-op.

 With educational displays in the Centre the Society promotes environmental awareness on a broad range of topics.
 They have an impressive array of other projects and initiatives that otherwise would have been difficult to facilitate without such a base: Southland Seed Savers, Open Orchard Project, and the annual Heritage Harvest Festival to name a few.

-The Society has provided constant and reliable management for the Centre, making it the oldest continuously running Environment Centre in New Zealand and in 2016 was judged as the best Environment Centre in NZ by the Ministry for the Environment.
+The Society has provided constant and reliable management for the Centre, making it the oldest continuously running Environment Centre in New Zealand.
+In 2016 the Centre was judged as the best Environment Centre in NZ by the Ministry for the Environment.